 When you want to know the best way of using your Seagate Backup Plus on Mac, it pays to know which Backup Plus you have.

-There are four main products in the Seagate Backup Plus range of external hard drives.
+There are three main products in the Seagate Backup Plus range of external hard drives.
 And the way they are set up when you buy means they either plug straight in and work on your Mac.
 Or there is a little work to do first.

 This table below shows you the file systems installed on new Seagate Backup Plus drives.

 |Backup Plus||File System Format|

 The Seagate Backup Plus’ are available in 1TB, 2TB, 4TB and 5TB capacity options.
 The capacities available depend on which you buy.